pypa/distlib/docs/reference.rst

       :returns: A :class:`Resource` instance, or ``None`` if a resource with that name wasn't found.

+   .. method:: iterator(resource_name)

+      Return a generator which walks through the resources available through ``resource_name``.

+      :param resource_name: A fully qualified resource name, with hierarchical components separated by '/'.
+                            You can use '' to mean the 'root' resource.
+                            If the resource name refers to a non-container resource, only that resource is returned.
+                            Otherwise, the named resource is returned, followed by its children, recursively.
+If there is no resource named ``resource_name``, ``None`` is
+                            returned.

+      :returns: A generator to iterate over resources, or ``None``.

    .. method:: is_container(resource)

       Return whether a resource is a container of other resources.